 What’s Involved In Search Engine Optimisation?

 A lot of stuff is the simple answer but here’s a trade secret that will guarantee a rise in your present rankings.
 Updating previously published content is something Google love.
 What that means is that you look back over previous written articles and especially posts or pages that ranked.
-Now simply go back in there and update that content with more relevant information as 6 months or a year is a long time for the ever moving goalposts of Google’s algorythms.
+Now simply go back in there and update that content with any new relevant information on the topic.

 Site Map Submission

 Indexing your site map via the major search engines like Google, Bing and Yahoo ensure your pages are crawled and presented in their results.

 Key word Optimisation

 Focused keywords, page titles and meta descriptions should all be utilized properly.
 Keyword research and competitor analysis to see whats working for the competition.